This note is translated from "Firenze circa 1720. Minchiate e cavalieri senza cavalleria," https://www.naibi.net/A/CAVAL.pdf,

 This document completes the previous one, adding useful details for the reconstruction of the event (although sometimes it is not yet clear, at least at first reading, who does what, and whether there are one or two swords drawn).
 The sheet is folded into two columns, and after the heading, two lines into the left column – everything else uses only the right column.

-/c.
+4. Comment on the two documents/c.
 378r/ Bartolini and Venturi

 Florence on February 20th at 7½ pm